Daily Employee Morale and Productivity

 After all the complex projects we’ve done with consultants… what we did with this simple tool – it gives so much!
 We did this comparison ourselves with an Excel sheet, any company can do this!”, the HR Director says with a content grin.

-Translating employee happiness to money
+Translating employee morale to money

 “Basically it’s about making more money at the end of the year.“